What's Your Sign? (song)

 "What's Your Sign" is a song by British pop and soul singer Des'ree.
 Co-written and co-produced by the singer and Ashley Ingram, "What's Your Sign?" was released as the fourth single from Des'ree's third studio album, Supernatural (1998), on 30 September 1998 in Japan and on 26 October in the United Kingdom.
-The song reached number one in Spain and entered the top 40 in Austria and France.
+The song reached number one in Spain and entered the top 40 in Austria, France and the UK.

 Background

 The song is about people's obsession with astrology and how compatible people are in love based on their astrological sign.
 It was released as the follow-up to Des'ree's European hit "Life".